MicrosoftDocs/PowerShell-Docs/reference/6/Microsoft.PowerShell.Core/Enter-PSSession.md

 However, you can also use a session that you create by using the New-PSSession cmdlet for the interactive session.
 However, you cannot use the Disconnect-PSSession, Connect-PSSession, or Receive-PSSession cmdlets to disconnect from or re-connect to an interactive session.

-Starting with PowerShell V6.0 you can use Secure Shell (SSH) to establish a connection to a remote computer, if SSH is available on the client computer and the target computer is configured as a PowerShell SSH endpoint.
-The benefit of SSH based PowerShell remoting is that it works across Windows and Linux platforms.
-For SSH based remoting you use the *HostName* parameter to specify the remote computer name rather than the *ComputerName* parameter.
+Starting with PowerShell 6.0 you can use Secure Shell (SSH) to establish a connection to a remote computer, if SSH is available on the local computer and the remote computer is configured with a PowerShell SSH endpoint.
+The benefit an SSH based PowerShell remote session is that it works across multiple platforms (Windows, Linux, MacOS).
+For SSH based remoting you use the **HostName** parameter set to specify the remote computer and relevant connection information.
 For more information about how to set up PowerShell SSH remoting see (https://github.com/PowerShell/PowerShell/tree/master/demos/SSHRemoting).

 To end the interactive session and disconnect from the remote computer, use the Exit-PSSession cmdlet, or type `exit`.